-Mr. RYAN VANDERPOL (Senior Software Engineer): It's enjoyable.
+RYAN VANDERPOL: It's enjoyable.
 I work with a lot of really cool people all the time, and get to do a lot of different things and that's why I'm here.

 KAUFMAN: The company which now has about 30 employees hopes to expand to about 150 over the next few years.
 Indeed, says Joe Aiken, they are hiring right now.

-Mr. AIKEN: Were looking for database administrator, were looking for people highly skilled in CSS, which is a technology that supports Web site development; we are looking for high-end programmers.
+AIKEN: We're looking for database administrator, we're looking for people highly skilled in CSS, which is a technology that supports Web site development; we are looking for high-end programmers.

-Professor ED LAZOWSKA (Bill & Melinda Gates Chair, Department of Computer Science, University of Washington): Lets talk about what this nation should be investing in.
+ED LAZOWSKA: Let's talk about what this nation should be investing in.

 KAUFMAN: Ed Lazowska, holds the Bill and Melinda Gates chair in computer science at the University of Washington.

-Prof. LAZOWSKA: For example, getting information through your smart phone about where the transit is instead you having to look at the schedule and guess.
-It means routing transit vehicles around traffic congestions, so they dont spend all their time sitting on bridges or underpasses.
-Thats what we do.
+LAZOWSKA: For example, getting information through your smart phone about where the transit is instead you having to look at the schedule and guess.
+It means routing transit vehicles around traffic congestions, so they don't spend all their time sitting on bridges or underpasses.
+That's what we do.

-Ms. PAMELA PASSMAN (Corporate Vice President, Microsoft): Some of those numbers may seem small.
+PAMELA PASSMAN: Some of those numbers may seem small.